-2. Preservation of Records
+- 2. Preservation of Records - a.

-- a.
 In order to continue normal government operations following an emergency situation disaster, vital records must be protected.
-These include legal documents as well as property and tax records.
-The principal causes of damage to records are fire and water; therefore, essential records should be protected accordingly.
-Each agency responsible for preparation of annexes to this plan will include protection of vital records in its SOPs. - b.
-If records are damaged during an emergency situation, we will seek professional assistance to preserve and restore them.
+These include legal documents as well as b.
+If records are damaged during an emergency situation, Travis County/City will seek professional assistance to preserve and restore them.